Adventure to Point Nepean

 Wanting to escape the hustle and bustle of the city for a few days, we set ourselves a target; get to the end tip of land below Melbourne, Point Nepean National Park.
 This would be our first road trip in Mo and it was quite a drive, considering we were currently closer to Williamstown on the other side of the city.
 Almost 3 hours taking into account traffic and snack stops but it was worth it.
 In winter the place is such a haven of peace and tranquillity it was easy to believe you had found your very own hidden pocket of Australia; Although I am in no disillusion, it’s easy to see with the huge car parks, that Point Nepean National Park is a busy tourist attraction in summer.
 However, in the middle of August, we enjoyed the whole day by ourselves, undisturbed by other people, left to our own devices we explored the reserve and discovered a whole bunch of unexpected history.

-“We were expecting good views of the entire southern East coast, which we got, but what was also hidden away here was an entire war time barracks…”
+“We were expecting good views of the entire southern East coast, which we got, but what was also hidden away here was a complete surprise…”

 When we first came to Australia, we made a promise to ourselves, not to over research things.
 Just pick a destination and go without too much thought or preparation, it was the best way to avoid disappointment but also give ourselves the opportunity to be surprised on a daily basis; There’s no denying it, Point Nepean surprised us.

 The tunnels seemed to go on for miles, steps lead you further below the surface and each turn showed you another slice of history.
 We spent hours exploring the barracks before heading back to the car just as the sun was going down.
-Although a little bit of research on Point Nepean would have told us all about the history it holds, it was nice to be surprised and only backed up our promise to not look into things too much, a bit of spontaneity can go be so rewarding.
+Although a little bit of research on Point Nepean National Park would have told us all about the history it holds, it was nice to be surprised and only backed up our promise to not look into things too much, a bit of spontaneity can go be so rewarding.